 Terrence Ruffin is still young with plenty of potential and the goal of winning the prestigious Mr. Olympia competition and the future looks bright for the young, determined, and passionate Classic Physique competitor.

-Latest News about Terrence Ruffin
+Recent Highlights & News on Terrence Ruffin

 - Terrence Ruffin Not Doing 2024 Mr. Olympia, Wants to Get ‘Closer to my Weight Cap,’ Says Elbow Injury ‘Solidified Decision’